seancyw/100-days-of-code/log.md

 **Thoughts:** Stop what I do so far.
 As next week will be a big day, need to learn some computer sciences basic for preparation.

 **Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923

+### Day 49: February 24, 2017

+**Today's Progress**: Continue 'Intro to Computer Science' course in Udacity

+**Thoughts:** Not much coding but more on understanding on computer science concept and python syntax.

+**Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923